genestack/sdk/docs/source/setup.rst

 If you have more then one account on genestack platform you may want to add other users.

-Each user needs to have alias, email, host and password.
-There is not limitation to number of aliases you can create couple of them to one account.
+Each user needs to have unique alias, email, host and password.
+There is not limitation to number of aliases.
+You can even create couple of them for one account.
 To add user execute ``genestack-user-setup.py add``

 To use script with other user add ``-u <alias>`` to your command.